Aerospacesmith/pxt-sparkbit/README.md

 ```sig
 sparkbitI.bumpSensorIsPressed(SparkbitInPort.Input1)
 ```
-Returns a Boolean value of `true` if pressed, `false` if not pressed.
+Returns a the bump sensor value as a Boolean `true` if pressed, `false` if not pressed.

 **Parameters**
-* Input - select the input number (1-8) where the bump sensor is attached to the Spark:bit.
+* Input - the input number (1-8) where the bump sensor is attached to the Spark:bit.

 **Example**
 ```blocks